Andrew-S-Rosen/cbe504/main.typ

 === The Eyring Equation <thermodynamic-perspective>

-Here, we will derive the Eyring equation, which takes an analogous functional form as the transition state theory formalism for the rate constant but does not rely on statistical mechanics.
+Here, we will derive the Eyring equation,#footnote[Fun fact: Henry Eyring was a faculty member at Princeton from 1931--1946.] which takes an analogous functional form as the transition state theory formalism for the rate constant but does not rely on statistical mechanics.

 We start by recalling that
 $ Delta G^std^ddagger &= - R T ln(K_("a")^ddagger), $